robstave/angular2-training/session-six/page2.md

  providers: [ UserDataService ],
 ```

-So at this point, its availible for all the components.
+So at this point, the service is availible for all the components.